kylebrain/cs482brainard/hw3/README.md

 ```

 ## Limitations
-For any query the there can only be one node to get the probability of\
+For any query the there can only be one node to get the probability\
 For example, you cannot get P(A, B | C)

 Furthermore, when making a query in which the given node is a child of the query node, there can only be one given\
-For example, you cannot get P(B | A, D)
+For example, you cannot get P(B | A, D) with the provided network